Y1 Class teacher – Mrs Coates

 I began my teaching career at Ravensmead in 2013 and have loved every minute.
-I have spent the majority of my time in Year 2 and I’ve had a little experience in EYFS but this year I am a Year 1 teacher!
+I have spent the majority of my time in Year 2 and I’ve had a little experience in EYFS but now I am a Year 1 teacher!
 I enjoy teaching because it is such a rewarding job being able to observe children reach different milestones.
 I also love that every day is different and I look forward to what challenges lie ahead this year!

 For Maths the children may move between the Year 1 teachers, according to the stage which they are at in their learning.

 English is taught in a cross curricular way with links to the termly topics.
 We follow the Letters and Sounds synthetics phonics programme and some children will move to smaller groups for focused teaching as required.
 Some children join our Resilient Roxy group for English, which helps them to build on their speaking and listening, reading and writing skills in a smaller group, whilst building their confidence, resilience and fine motor skills.

 Each day we teach reading and spelling.
 We are using the Spellzoo materials, as the children are ready, to improve spelling skills during the year.

 Topic webs are uploaded termly on this website.
 Sometimes subjects may be blocked over a period eg during Art Week we would teach specific art skills in order to have a completed product throughout the week.

 Homework is set on a weekly basis.
 Every Thursday your child should have a piece of numeracy homework and a SPAG (Spelling, Punctuation and Grammar) homework task.

 Sometimes children will be given projects to complete linked to the Topic or asked to bring artefacts and books in from home.